Want to browse some retro Manchester City shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With over 80 Manchester City shirts ranging from 1989 to the present day there is a great selection to choose from.
+With over 80 Manchester City shirts ranging from the 80s to the present day there is a great selection to choose from.

-They include the 2003-04 home shirt (above) worn by the likes of Robbie Fowler, Shaun Wright-Phillips and Steve McManaman.
-Managed by Kevin Keegan they finished 16th in the Premiership, but did thrash rivals Man United 4-1.
+They include the 2003-04 home shirt (above left) worn by the likes of Robbie Fowler, Shaun Wright-Phillips and Steve McManaman.
+Managed by Kevin Keegan they finished 16th in the Premiership, but did thrash rivals Manchester United 4-1.

 This was City’s first season at the new City of Manchester Stadium and also saw one of the most remarkable FA Cup comebacks ever when, in the Fourth Round, they trailed Spurs 3-0 at half-time and went down to ten men when Joey Barton was sent off before incredibly coming back to win 4-3 in the second-half!

-Relieve the drama of those last five minutes
+Relieve the drama of those last ten minutes

-Amazon have a good selection of retro Manchester City shirts including the 1994 home centenary shirt (above).
+Amazon has a good selection of retro Manchester City shirts including the 1994 home centenary shirt.

 This marked 100 years since the club officially became Manchester City in 1894 (they were founded as St Mark’s West Gorton in 1880).